Get Schooled

 • Citizenship status: Passport, Permanent Resident Card (green card), and/or proof of DACA status.

 If you check the admissions page of the community college you are interested in, they will typically have a breakdown of all the steps you’ll need to complete to start taking classes there.
-If you're unsure about how to start the application process or obtain any of the documents listed above, check in with the admissions/enrollment office for guidance.
+If you're unsure about how to start the application process or obtain any of the documents listed above, check in with the college's admissions or enrollment offices for guidance.

 Apply for financial aid